Retirement Planning Checklist for Americans in Their 30s (2025 Edition)

 ✅ 6.
 Increase Your Savings Rate Each Year

 Goal: Save 15–20% of your gross income for retirement.
+The more you save, the more you benefit from compound interest over time.

 ✅ 7.
 Diversify Investments

-• Low-cost index funds
+• Low-cost index funds (for broad market exposure)

-• Target-date retirement funds
+• Target-date retirement funds (for automated diversification as you age)

 • ETFs that track the S&P 500 or total market

 Keep your portfolio diversified and consistent.
+A well-rounded portfolio mitigates risk and maximizes long-term growth.

 ✅ 8.
 Track Your Net Worth & Retirement Progress

 Use tools like Empower (formerly Personal Capital) to view all your accounts in one place and track your financial growth over time.
+Monitoring your progress helps you stay on track and make adjustments when needed.

 ✅ 9.
 Learn Basic Retirement Terms

-Understand key terms like:
+Understand key retirement terms such as:

 • 401(k)